Martin Xuereb: Military career

 Serving as a lieutenant in 1991/92, Xuereb commanded a platoon and in 1993 was appointed as Staff Officer III Personnel within Headquarters.
 Promoted to captain, in 1996, he was posted to Brussels as Malta's Defence Attaché and Representative to the Partnership Coordination Cell of the Partnership for Peace.

 Xuereb returned to Malta in 1997 and was appointed as adjutant.
 Having been promoted to major, Xuereb later was attached to Foreign Affairs and posted to Brussels as the Attaché for Common Foreign and Security Policy.
 He also served as Malta's deputy military representative to the European Union from 2004 to 2006, upon Malta's accession to the EU.

 A colonel as of 2 November 2007, Xuereb was subsequently appointed as deputy commander of the Armed Forces of Malta on 9 January 2008.
 Xuereb temporarily returned to the United Kingdom between January and December 2009, where he was a member of the Royal College of Defence Studies.
 On 18 January 2010 he was promoted to the rank of brigadier and the same day, he assumed command of the Armed Forces of Malta from Brigadier Vassallo in a parade at the AFM headquarters in Luqa barracks.
 Brigadier Xuereb resigned in March 2013 and was replaced by Major Jeffrey Curmi.

-Xuereb has written on the financial challenges facing the modern AFM with regards to the global financial crisis in the United States Naval Institute Proceedings magazine.
+Xuereb has written on the financial challenges faced by the modern AFM during the 2008 financial crisis in the United States Naval Institute Proceedings magazine.